Great Outdoors Getaway

 A cabin stay in Bull Run's scenic, 1500-acre woodland offers miles of hiking and solitude.
 In springtime, acres of bluebells and other wildflowers bloom beside a picturesque, meandering stream.
 It also features an entrance to the historic Occoquan Trail, NOVA Park's longest natural surface trail at 19.7 miles long.

-• The camping experience is an age-old outdoor getaway that connects to you to nature in an unforgettable way.
-From gazing at a sky full of bright start to gathering around a fire for fresh and gooey smores, there's something about a forest escape that makes a vacation special.
+• The camping experience is an age-old outdoor getaway that connects you to to nature in an unforgettable way.
+From gazing at a sky full of bright stars to gathering around a fire for fresh and gooey smores, there's something about a forest escape that makes a vacation special.
 Here's where to go in Fairfax County for an unforgettable camping trip.

 Lake Fairfax Park